slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On selling, negotiation and price

 <!--
-- my prices are based on my talent, not your budget.
-- sell the problem you solve, not the product you have.
-- don't find costumers for your products, find products for your costumers. -- seth godin
 > *"Advertising has us chasing cars and clothes, working jobs we hate so we can buy shit we don't need."
 -- Chuck Palahniuk*
 > *" Nobody reads advertising.
 People read what interests them, and sometimes it's an ad."